Christoph33one/viks-bakery/README.md

 Registration

-User registion follows the same design layout as all the other forms.
+User registration follows the same design layout as all the other forms.
 I have added clear titles to all pages for user to not get confused.
 This registration form consists of a user adding a username, email address and a password which has a secondary input for the user to hopefully remember there password.

 ![](assets/registration%20page.png)

 Sign in

-The user sign in for is again a simple and quick form for the user to fill in.
-Once they have signed up, they can choose to use the full site and add a comment or like a post and jion the competion.
+The user sign in form is again a simple and quick form for the user to fill in.
+Once they have signed up, they can choose to use the full site and add a comment or like a post and join the competion.

 ![](assets/sign%20in%20page.png)
 ![](assets/mobile%20sign%20in%20page.png)

-Once singed in, the user can see clearly that they are logged in as the sign and register buttons re removed from the nav bar and only the log out button is displayed.
+Once singed in, the user can see clearly that they are logged in as the sign and register buttons are removed from the nav bar and only the log out button is displayed.

 ![](assets/when%20signed%20in.png)

 ---

 Sign out

-For when the user wants to sign out, thwy will need to click on the sign out button in the nav bar.
+For when the user wants to sign out, they will need to click on the sign out button in the nav bar.
 From there the site will ask them once more if they are 'sure to sign out'.
-Incase a user is to click sign out by mistake, this is a fail safe function.
+In case a user is to click sign out by mistake, this is a fail safe function.

 ![](assets/sign%20out%20message.png)
 ![](assets/log%20out%20confom.png)